 Director, Conflict Management Program

-As a practicing attorney, Professor White specializes in the resolution of federal complex commercial litigation and white-collar criminal defense.
-Notable representations include firearms distributors in NAACP v.
-AcuSport, et al. (seminal case in public nuisance law recognized by the National Law Journal as among the Top 10 Defense Verdicts in 2003) and United States v.
-LoCascio, et al. (prosecution recognized by both the FBI and the United States Attorney for the Eastern District of New York as the largest non-securities consumer fraud in United States history).
-Most recently he represented an individual who stood accused of the allegedly fraudulent sale of $88 million of automated teller machines.
+Prior to joining the full-time legal academy, Professor White specialized in complex commercial litigation and white-collar criminal defense.
+He was a member of the trial team in NAACP v.
+AcuSport, et al. (EDNY 2003), a case recognized by the National Law Journal as one of the Top 10 Defense Verdicts of that year.
+He defended one of the principal figures in United States v.
+LoCascio, et al. (EDNY 2005), a case the Department of Justice has characterized as the largest non-securities consumer fraud in American history.
+More recently, he defended an individual accused of the $80 million fraudulent sale of automated teller machines.

 Negotiating Enduring Corporate Change: How the Task Force on Equality and Fairness in Roberts v.
 Texaco Helped to Facilitate Corporate Change, 21 ADR & The Law 21st Edition (2005) (Co-Author Cathy Cronin-Harris)